We plan to update this post as more information is released on the rollout of the coronavirus vaccine.

 Demand for coronavirus vaccines is high, but supply is still relatively low, leaving millions of Americans wondering when they can get their dose of either the Moderna or Pfizer products.

 At the same time, logistical challenges and the holidays have led to a slow rollout and multiple states with doses in supply, not yet administering them to people.
-States and counties expect to increase their volume of doses administered in the coming weeks, and some have boosted their output already.
+States and counties have increased their volume of doses administered in the past few weeks.

 Still, after national leaders made promises of "warp speed," many are anxious to get their shots, or at least prepare.
 But officials across our region say the average citizen will likely have to wait a few months.

-"We know it’s difficult, I get many many emails a day, people really begging to get the vaccine, and I don’t blame them...," New Jersey Health Commissioner Judy Persichilli said Monday.
+"We know it’s difficult, I get many many emails a day, people really begging to get the vaccine, and I don’t blame them...," New Jersey Health Commissioner Judy Persichilli said in January.
 "Everybody will get vaccinated, we will have enough, it’s just a matter of time."

-Pennsylvania, New Jersey and Delaware have all focused on their highest-risk groups first, and officials in all three states say they're still working their way through Phase 1A.
+Pennsylvania, New Jersey and Delaware have all focused on their highest-risk groups first, with all three now moving to Phase 1B, which includes frontline workers and people above a certain age (this varies slightly by jurisdiction).

 We've received several questions on our Facebook page and at our email address where we take questions, email@example.com.
 We're answering some of the most common questions for you, and will refine this further as officials release more information on the rollout.